-Wrexham v Sheffield United
+Late Egan strike denies Wrexham famous cup upset

 Post update

 Attempt blocked.
-Ben Tozer (Wrexham) right footed shot from outside the box is blocked.
+Elliot Lee (Wrexham) right footed shot from outside the box is blocked.

+Ollie Palmer (Wrexham) hits the bar with a right footed shot from the centre of the box.

 Substitution